jorgebucaran/hyperapp/README.md

 `html` is a [tagged template string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 If you are familiar with React, this is like JSX, but [without breaking JavaScript](https://github.com/substack/hyperx/issues/2).

-> Flea's `html` function translates [Hyperx] into a [Snabbdom/h](https://github.com/snabbdom/snabbdom/blob/master/src/h.ts) function call.

 ## app

 Use `app` to create your app.
 The `app` function receives an object with any of the following properties.

 ### model

-A value or object that represents the state of your app.
+A value or object that represents the entire state of your app.

-You never modify the model directly, instead, send actions describing how the model should change.
+To update the model, you send actions describing how the model should change.
 See [view](#view).

 ### update

-Object composed of functions known as reducers.
-These are a kind of action you can send.
+An object composed of functions known as reducers.
+These are a kind of action you send to update the model.

-A reducer describes how the model should change and returns a new model or part of a model.
+A reducer describes how the model should change by returning a new model or part of a model.

 ```js
 const update = {